Imaging of seabed topography from the scattering of water waves: Conclusion

 \section{Conclusion}

-We have analysed the problem of reconstructing the seabed topography from observations of water waves scattered by the depth variations.
-We modeled the waves using the mild-slope equation, and showed that for longer waves, the equation can be simplified, making it more suitable for inversion.
-We then showed that the inverse problem is conditionally Hölder-stable, with a constant that depends explicitly on the critical parameters $\alpha, \gamma$ and $\mu$.
+We have analyzed the problem of reconstructing the seabed topography from observations of water waves scattered by the depth variations.
+We modeled the waves using the mild-slope equation and showed that for longer waves, the equation can be simplified, making it more suitable for inversion.
+We then showed that the inverse problem is conditionally Hölder-stable, with a constant that depends explicitly on the critical parameters $\alpha, \gamma$, and $\mu$.
 Moreover, we proposed a simple and fast inversion method and tested it on synthetic data, and the results confirmed the analysis in Sections \ref{sect: wave scattering}-\ref{sect: inversion} and showed that the inversion method works quite well.

-We may therefore say that for physical conditions satisfying the mild-slope equation, and if the incoming waves are sufficiently long compared to the depth, it is possible to stably reconstruct the seabed topography.
+We may therefore conclude that for physical conditions satisfying the mild-slope equation, and if the incoming waves are sufficiently long compared to the depth, it is possible to stably reconstruct the seabed topography.

 We hope that the approach taken to estimating seabed topography in this paper will be of interest both to oceanographers and mathematicians (and others).
 For real applications, it gives a simple reconstruction method together with a concrete set of assumptions on the waves and seabed for the method to be applicable and give reliable results.
-For mathematicians, the analysis of inverse problems for water waves presents many interesting problems; specifically, the large number of different asymptotic models that exists for water waves, each describing different regimes, should be of interest.
+For mathematicians, the analysis of inverse problems for water waves presents many interesting problems; specifically, the large number of different asymptotic models that exist for water waves, each describing different regimes, should be of interest.
 The fact that full wave field can be observed means that one has access to more information than for the usual inverse problems for, e.g., electromagnetic or acoustic waves, where one usually measures the wave field at points or on a surface.
 In addition, there are many other physical processes in the ocean that influence the surface waves.
-Currents, internal waves and turbulence are examples of processes that are difficult to measure directly, but might be possible to estimate due to their effect on the surface waves, giving rise to interesting and challenging inverse problems.
+Currents, internal waves, and turbulence are examples of processes that are difficult to measure directly but might be possible to estimate due to their effect on the surface waves, giving rise to interesting and challenging inverse problems.